 First Great Western have set up a number of match-day special trains and anyone wishing to find out more should visit their First Great Western website In addition you can use their text feature which shows up to date train departures from their stations.
 If you text DIG or EXD (for Digby and St Davids respectively) to 84950 you will get an answer showing the next five or six departures with their expected times

 Supporters can also call 08457 48 49 50 to get an update on train times

 There are three match-day specials which operate three hours before kick-off and for three hours after the final whistle

-New for the 2013/14 season, the No 77, which is run by Dartline Coaches, will have a new starting point at Victory Hall in Exminster (11.30am) before it continues on to Reddaway Drive, Chantry Meadow in Alphington, Cowick Lane, Cowick Street (First & Last), Fore Street (BHS), Topsham Road (County Hall) and onto Sandy Park.
+The No 77, which is run by Dartline Coaches, will have a new starting point at Victory Hall in Exminster (11.30am) before it continues on to Reddaway Drive, Chantry Meadow in Alphington, Cowick Lane, Cowick Street (First & Last), Fore Street (BHS), Topsham Road (County Hall) and onto Sandy Park.
 Buses run every 15 minutes.
-Please visit the Dartline website for more details.

 The No 78, also run by Dartline coaches, starts at Exeter St Davids Station and picks up at the following destinatons en route to Sandy Park: City Centre, Blackboy Road, Pinhoe Road, Sainsburys Pinhoe, Monkerton Link Road and Sowton Industrial Estate before arriving at Sandy Park.